Charity diverting more food from landfills onto plates as demand grows | CBC News

 'It's a circle'

-On this particular day in mid-August, Baart has handed over trays of try and red basil to Monnina Running, a volunteer driver with Foodsharing Ottawa.
+On this particular day in mid-August, Baart has handed over trays of produce such as red basil to Monnina Running, a volunteer driver with Foodsharing Ottawa.

 "I do this because it keeps food out of the landfills and gets it where it belongs, which is in people's stomach," said Running.